Witt Groups of Curves and Surfaces: Surfaces

 The sequence converges to the cohomology of \( X \) with respect to \( \sheaf{W} \) in the usual sense that the \( i^{\text{th}} \) column of the \( E_{\infty} \)-page is isomorphic to the associated graded module of \( H^i(X,\sheaf{W}) \) with respect to some filtration.
 In order to describe the filtration on \( H^0(X,\sheaf{W})=\sheaf{W}(X) \), we briefly summarize how the spectral sequence arises.

 [1]{\mathbb{#1}} Let \( X \) be as above, and let \( K \) be its function field.
 We denote the residue field of a scheme-theoretic point \( x \) of \( X \) by \( k(x) \).
-In \cite{Pardon}, Pardon shows that the sheaf \( \sheaf{W} \) has a flasque resolution by a Gersten-Witt complex \( \complex{W} \) which on open subsets \( U\subset X \) takes the form
+In \cite{Pardon}, Pardon shows that the sheaf \( \sheaf{W} \) has a flasque resolution by a Gersten-Witt complex \( \complex{W} \) of the form